OpenDAoC/OpenDAoC-Core/SRD/05_Social_Systems/Command_System.md

 - **Implementation Status**: ✅ Fully Implemented

 ## Overview

+**Game Rule Summary**: The command system is how you interact with the game through typed commands that start with a slash (/).
+Every player can use basic commands like `/say` to talk, `/who` to see who's online, or `/quit` to leave the game.
+Game Masters and Administrators have access to additional powerful commands for managing the game world and helping players.
+Commands are automatically protected against spam and have built-in help systems to show you how to use them properly.

 The Command System provides a flexible framework for handling slash commands with privilege level enforcement, spam protection, and automatic command discovery.
 It supports player commands, GM commands, and admin commands with comprehensive help and syntax validation.

 ## Core Architecture

 ### Command Attributes

+**Game Rule Summary**: Commands are organized by privilege level - what you can access depends on whether you're a regular player, Game Master, or Administrator.
+Each command has built-in help text that explains what it does and how to use it.
+The system automatically prevents you from using commands you don't have permission for.

 Commands are registered using attributes that define their properties:

 ```csharp